Rosemary Garlic Tri Tip is slow cooked, shredded, then served on Rosemary Focaccia Bread with Tri Tip Au Jus in this scrumptious French Dip recipe.

 I know a recipe is really good, when my mouth is literally watering as I write the post!

-The great thing about this recipe is that it’s just as delicious (maybe even more delicious!) leftover.
+The great thing about this french dip recipe is that it’s just as delicious (maybe even more delicious!) leftover.
 You can place the meat and au jus in the refrigerator and make scrumptious sandwiches for an entire week!

 ♦ Gluten Free Option: Serve the sandwich on gluten-free bread.
 Always make sure the worcestershire sauce and beef broth used for the tri tip is gluten-free.